* This is the Professional Version. *

 Erythropoietic protoporphyria (EPP) is due to an inherited deficiency in the activity of the enzyme ferrochelatase, and X-linked protoporphyria (XLPP) is due to an inherited increase in the activity of δ-aminolevulinic acid synthase-2; both enzymes are in the heme biosynthetic pathway (see Table: Substrates and Enzymes of the Heme Biosynthetic Pathway and the Diseases Associated With Their Deficiency).
 EPP and XLPP are nearly identical clinically.
 They typically manifest in infancy with burning or itching skin pain after even short exposure to sunlight.
 Gallstones are common later in life, and chronic liver disease occurs in about 10%.
 Diagnosis is based on symptoms and increased levels of protoporphyrin in RBCs and plasma.
 Prevention is by avoidance of triggers (eg, sunlight, alcohol, fasting) and perhaps use of oral β-carotene.
 Acute skin symptoms can be alleviated by cold baths or wet towels, analgesics, and topical and/or oral corticosteroids.
 Patients with liver failure may need liver transplantation, but liver transplantation is not curative because the predominant source of excess protoporphyrin production is the bone marrow.

 Because XLPP is so similar to EPP, it is sometimes regarded as a variant of EPP.
-For porphyria etiology and pathophysiology, see Overview of Porphyrias.
+For porphyria etiology and pathophysiology, see page Overview of Porphyrias.

 EPP, which comprises about 90% of EPP phenotypic presentations results from inherited deficiency of the enzyme ferrochelatase (FECH).
 The inheritance pattern is autosomal recessive; thus, clinical manifestations occur only in people with 2 defective FECH alleles, or more commonly, one defective and one low-expressing wild-type allele.